 Helen (known as "Beautiful Helen") was a woman of extraordinary beauty.
 According to Greek mythology, she was the main reason for the legendary Trojan War.
 Euripides, the famous tragedian, states that " Helen's destiny was to bring about death in order to rid the earth of arrogant people".

-Helen was a daughter of Zeus, the king of the gods, and Leda (or Nemesis).
-Because of her exceptional beauty, many men wanted to marry Helen, among them Theseus, the founder of Athens.
+Helen was a daughter of Zeus, king of the gods, and Leda (or Nemesis).
+Because of her extraordinary beauty, many men wanted to marry Helen, including Theseus, the founder of Athens.

-Eventually, Helen became the wife of Menelaos, the legendary king of Sparta.
-The couple gave birth to one daughter called Hermione and probably also a son with the name Nicostratos.
+Eventually, Helen became the wife of Menelaus, the legendary king of Sparta.
+The couple gave birth to a daughter named Hermione and probably also a son named Nicostratos.

-According to Euripides, Helen was a frivolous woman and intentionally unfaithful.
+According to the ancient Greek tragedian Euripides, Helen was a frivolous woman and deliberately unfaithful.

 While Helen was married to Menelaus, she was noticed by Paris, the prince of Troy.
-Amazed by her beauty, Paris abducted Helen and transferred her to his hometown Troy.
-However, according to another myth, Paris didn't abduct Helen, but actually persuaded her to come with him and abandon her daughter Hermione who was nine years old by that time.
+Overwhelmed by her beauty, Paris kidnapped Helen and took her to his hometown of Troy.

-Outraged by the abduction, Menelaus assembled a force with his brother Agamemnon and attacked Troy, causing a battle that lasted ten years.
+Outraged by the kidnapping, Menelaus gathered a force with his brother Agamemnon and attacked Troy, leading to a battle that lasted ten years.